×

 Aqua Aura Vs Chromite Fracture

-Fracture is an important parameter when you compare Aqua Aura and Chromite Physical Properties.
+Fracture is an important parameter when you compare Aqua Aura Vs Chromite.
 It is necessary to understand the significance of these properties, before you compare Aqua Aura Vs Chromite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Chromite fracture is Uneven.

 Aqua Aura Vs Chromite Luster